-As it relates to the General Plan, this request is for a minor General Plan amendment to re-designate the Commercial land use on the vacant two (2) acre parcel to Mixed-Use Neighborhoods and re-designate the south end of Mercado del Rancho from a Commercial land use designation to the Mixed-Use Neighborhoods designation totaling approximately four (4) gross acres.
-The proposed change will be combined with the existing Mixed-Use designation that encompasses the existing office building parcels to complete the 8.5 acre Mixed Use site.
-The requested minor amendment to the General Plan is based on the criteria established in the 2035 General Plan, which are:
+As it relates to the General Plan, the request is for a minor General Plan amendment to redesignate the Commercial land use on the vacant two (2) acre parcel to Mixed-Use Neighborhoods.
+The proposed change will be combined with the existing Mixed-Use designation that encompasses the existing office building parcels along 92nd Street.

+The requested GPA is a non-major amendment based on the criteria established in the 2035 General Plan, which are:

-1) Minor Amendment to Land Use Category.
+1) Change in Land Use Category.